demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Host_Advanced_Hunting_For_Persistence_README.md

-This playbook will use the Microsoft Defender For Endpoint feature - Advanced Hunting - and will hunt for host persistence evidence.
+This playbook uses the Microsoft Defender For Endpoint Advanced Hunting feature to hunt for host persistence evidence.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.